-It's newest, and most comprehensive, TV service is Sky Q, which gives you a better set top box with a superior interface, a super-advanced remote control, loads more features, including the ability to access TV, on-demand and recordings all over the house, connectivity with your phone to play music and display photos on the telly, box sets, apps, and web videos.
+Its newest, and most comprehensive, TV service is Sky Q. This gives you a better set top box with a superior interface, a super-advanced remote control, and loads more features - including the ability to access TV, on-demand and recordings all over the house; connectivity with your phone to play music and display photos on the telly; box sets; apps; and web videos.

-While Sky may not be as well known for broadband as it is TV, it’s the second most popular broadband provider in the UK.
-Sky Broadband comes in three flavours - Sky Broadband Lite, which you can get free with Sky TV, Sky Broadband Unlimited, which, perhaps unsurprisingly, is unlimited broadband, and Sky Broadband Connect, which you can get if you live outside Sky's network area.
+While Sky may not be as well known for broadband as it is TV, it’s still the second most popular broadband provider in the UK.
+Sky Broadband comes in two flavours - Sky Broadband Unlimited, which, perhaps unsurprisingly, is unlimited broadband; and Sky Broadband Connect, which you can get if you live outside Sky's network area.

-If Sky Broadband don’t got enough pep for your online action, you can go fibre optic with Sky Fibre, which comes in three flavours - Sky Fibre for a basic boost, Sky Fibre Unlimited for a boost you can make the most of and Sky Fibre Unlimited Pro for a double boost you can make the most of.
+If Sky Broadband don’t got enough pep for your online action, you can go fibre optic with Sky Fibre, which again comes in three forms - Sky Fibre for a basic boost, Sky Fibre Unlimited for a boost you can make the most of, and Sky Fibre Unlimited Pro for a double boost you can make the most of.

 This is Sky’s home phone service.
 Sky Talk Weekends, which gives you inclusive calls to UK landlines on Saturdays and Sundays comes with all Sky Broadband and Sky Fibre packages.
 You can upgrade to Sky Talk Anytime UK, which means you can use those inclusive calls whenever, or Sky Talk Anytime International, which includes calls to 50 international destinations too.